leontraykov/posthub/README.md

 ### Database Setup

-rails db:create
+- rails db:create
-rails db:migrate
+- rails db:migrate
-rails db:seed
+- rails db:seed

 ### Starting the Server

-rails server
+- rails server

 ## Testing

 To run tests:
-rspec
+- rspec

 ## Contributing

 This project is open to contributions.
 If you would like to improve it or fix issues, please feel free to create a pull request.

-## License

-This project is distributed under the MIT License.
-See the LICENSE file for more details.